-Have you ever woken up in the morning and those first few steps are particularly sore, or have excised and felt your heel flare up forcing you to stop?
+Have you ever woken in the morning and those first few steps are particularly sore, or have you exercised and felt your heel flare up forcing you to stop?
 If you so you may be suffering from plantar fasciitis.

 The plantar fascia is the thick band of tissue that runs across the bottom of your foot and connects your heel bone to your toes.
 It can frequently become inflamed and is a common source of heel pain.